Tools Resources and Technology

 Want to have parent handouts on timely topics?

 The department has prepared a series of sample newsletter articles for parents that you may wish to personalize for your school.
-The Principals’ Toolkit site the short articles feature topics such as How to Help Struggling Math Students, What is the Third Grade Reading Guarantee and Understanding the New Learning Standards.
+The Principals’ Toolkit site the short articles feature topics such as How to Help Struggling Math Students, What is the Third Grade Reading Guarantee and Understanding the Learning Standards.

 Scholastic BookFlix addresses early literacy and the Third Grade Reading Guarantee